telerik/ajax-docs/controls/multicolumncombobox/data-binding/client-side.md

 To bind to a RadClientDataSource instance, set the `ClientDataSourceID` property to the ID of the client data source control.

 RadClientDataSource is a wrapper over the Kendo UI DataSource as well.
-It is a separate control tag that provides some more features (like settings for server filtering or server paging).
-If you want to use [virtualization]({%slug multicolumncombobox/functionality/virtualization%}), you must use a RadClientDataSource.
-For all other cases, the built-in `WebServiceSettings` will serve the same purpose.
+It is a separate control tag that provides some more features pertainig to CRUD operations that are not relevant to the multi-column combo box.

 >caption Example 2: Binding to a RadClientDataSource